s2b/vite-asset-collector/Documentation/BestPractices/Index.rst

 Referencing Assets in CSS
 =========================

-If you use the Vite plugin, it automatically registers an alias for each TYPO3 extension, which allows you to reference other assets (like webfonts, svg images...) easily in your CSS files.
-This also works for CSS
+If you use the Vite plugin, it automatically registers aliases for each TYPO3 extension, which allows you to reference other assets (like webfonts, svg images...) easily in your CSS files.
+This also works for CSS preprocessors.
+Each extension gets an `EXT:` alias as well as an `@` alias, for example:

-preprocessors:
+*   `EXT:my_extension`
+*   `@my_extension`

+These can be used both in CSS files and in JavaScript import statements.

 ..  code-block:: css
     :caption: _Fonts.scss